 Knowing what type of breast cancer a person has enables doctors at NYU Langone’s Perlmutter Cancer Center to develop a customized treatment plan.
 Our team of surgical oncologists, reconstructive surgeons, medical oncologists, radiation oncologists, radiologists, and pathologists works together to identify and treat the specific type of breast cancer.

 Looking at cancer cells under a microscope helps doctors determine the type of breast cancer.
-They analyze the molecular characteristics of cancer cells and genes involved in cancer’s growth rate, and perform sophisticated tests to help determine how sensitive the tumor may be to chemotherapy, hormone therapy, or targeted drugs.
+Additionally, this helps them analyze the molecular characteristics of cancer cells and genes involved in cancer’s growth rate, and perform sophisticated tests to help determine how sensitive the tumor may be to chemotherapy, hormone therapy, immune therapy, or targeted drugs.

 Carcinoma in Situ